PRADULOP/PNEUNOMIA-DETECTION-USING-CNN/README.md

 # PNEUNOMIA-DETECTION-USING-CNN

-An automated system using machine learning techniques to accurately and efficiently detect pneumonia and other lung diseases(Tuberculosiand Covid-19) from chest X-ray images, enabling faster and more reliable diagnoses for timely medical intervention.
+An automated system using machine learning techniques to accurately and efficiently detect pneumonia and other lung diseases(Tuberculosis and Covid-19) from chest X-ray images, enabling faster and more reliable diagnoses for timely medical intervention.

 # METHODOLOGY